Adaptive sticky banner

 -

-onAdFailedToLoad()callback, do not attempt to load a new ad immediately.
-If you must retry, limit the number of reload attempts to avoid continuous failed requests and connection issues under restricted conditions. -
+onAdFailedToLoad()callback returns an error, don't try to load a new ad again.
+If you have to, limit the number of ad loading retries to avoid unsuccessful requests and connection issues. -

-Adaptive sticky banners work best when using the full available width.
-In most cases, this will be the full screen width of the device.
-Make sure to account for any app padding and display safe areas.
+Adaptive sticky banners work best when utilizing the full available width.
+In most cases, this will be the full width of the device screen.
+Consider the padding parameters set in your app and the display's safe area.

 -

-BannerSize.Sticky(width), where width is specified in dp.
-The Context for calculation is resolved automatically inside the composable.
-Height is calculated automatically. -
+BannerSize.Sticky(width), with the width specified in dp and the height calculated automatically.
+The context for this calculation is resolved automatically within the composable. -

-If you have mediation enabled, it is advisable to wait for initialization to complete before calculating sticky banner sizes.
-Prior to initialization, only a preliminary size is available, which may change after actual settings are received.
+If you have mediation enabled, wait for initialization to complete before calculating the size of the sticky banner.
+Until the initialization is complete, only a preliminary size is available, which may change after obtaining the accurate settings.

 -

-The sticky banner size remains constant for the same device.
-Once you have tested your app layout on a specific device, you can be confident the ad size will not change.
+The size of a sticky banner remains constant for a given device.
+When testing the app's layout on a specific device, you can be sure that the ad size for that device will remain the same.

 -